Eden-YifeiXu/Rolling-Window/README.md

 Write a Python computer program to do the following:
 <pre>
   From the user, input the rolling window size.
-For instance, inputting 5 would yield a weekly window, while inputting a 20 is a monthly window, etc. Make sure that the input is           valid.
-For instance, if a user inputs 400, this would be impossible because not enough data exists.</p>
+For instance, inputting 5 would yield a weekly window, while inputting a 20 is a monthly window, etc.</p>
+    (Make sure that the input is valid.
+For instance, if a user inputs 400, this would be impossible because not enough data exists.)</p>
   Over the rolling window, compute statistics mentioned above.</p>
   plot the rolling statistics.</p></pre>